 How can you arrange to visit the department?The department schedules visits by invitation during its recruitment weekend in February once applications are complete.
 Visits outside this period need to be organized through a prospective advisor.

 What can you expect as a new graduate student?A more in depth look at graduate student life is provided in a separate section here.
-But briefly, once accepted into the department, all students should expect to be funded through RAs, TAs, and/or fellowships for the duration of their graduate careers provided they remain in good academic standing and continue to make satisfactory progress towards their degree.
+But briefly, once accepted into the department, all students should expect to be funded through RAs, TAs, and/or fellowships for the duration of their graduate careers provided they remain in good academic standing, make satisfactory and timely progress toward their degree, meet degree requirements as outlined in the graduate student handbook, and satisfactorily fulfill responsibilities of any research or teaching appointments they accept as outlined in the appointment offer letters.
 For those students who entered the department without a Master's degree, the first two years of the program are often spent completing course work, especially core course requirements, and developing research interests while working on a Master's project.
 Once the Master's project is completed, students are expected to petition the Graduate Student Administration Committee (GSAC) to either remain in the PhD program (if they originally entered the doctoral program) or transition into the PhD program (if they originally entered the Master's program and wish to continue on to the doctoral program).
-For those students who entered the doctoral program having already earned a Master's degree often spend the first two years completing core course requirements and developing their doctoral research goals.
+Those students who entered the doctoral program having already earned a Master's degree often spend the first two years completing core course requirements and developing their doctoral research goals.
 The work then becomes more independent and more time is engaged in research, as well as in elective seminars and classes.

 What information should international students know?International students have concerns beyond that of our local colleagues.
 The university has established an extremely useful web site at the International Student and Scholar Services that can provide a wealth of information for both incoming and current international graduate students.
 We highly recommend reading this page if you have any questions regarding international student status.